 This exclusive package will truly pamper you.
 A champagne-and-chocolate welcome will launch your luxury getaway.
 The accommodation upgrade is in one of the spacious Garden Suites at Casa Lecanda, featuring an en suite spa tub.
 Finally, indulge yourself with your choice from a menu of soothing treatments at Hacienda Xcanatún – a restored hacienda and spa in a tropical oasis north of town.
 One of their special treatments is La Caricia de Chocolate (“Chocolate Caress”) – featuring exfoliation, wrap/moisturization and massage, all employing natural cacao-derived products.

 The basic package includes four nights’ accommodation in a standard room based on double occupancy.
 Luxury upgrade includes four nights’ accommodation in a Garden Suite based on double occupancy.
-Both packages include continental breakfast each morning of your stay; two meals at Los Dos; wine/beer service during the main meal at Los Dos; two additional evening meals; one alcoholic beverage at all other meals; workbook including all recipes we prepare in class; complimentary Los Dos apron; all transfers, excursions and entry fees; all taxes and tips except as noted.
+Both packages include continental breakfast each morning of your stay; two meals at Los Dos; wine/beer service during the main meal at Los Dos; two additional evening meals; one alcoholic beverage at all other meals; workbook including all recipes we prepare in class; complimentary Los Dos apron; all transfers, excursions and entry fees.
 Luxury upgrade also includes champagne-and-chocolate welcome and the spa treatment of your choice for two people at Hacienda Xcanatún.

 Air fare between departure point and Mexico (Mérida, Yucatán); service tips at hotel; service tip at spa; service tips at evening meals.
 Service tips to Los Dos staff on cooking days are not included and are at the discretion of the visitor; pesos or US dollars are welcome.